-Because dental problems can begin early when an infant is nursing at night or sleeping with a bottle or sippy cup, these children should be seen by the time they are 18 months old.
+Because dental problems can begin early when an infant is nursing at night or sleeping with a bottle or sippy cup, these children should be seen as soonas they have teeth.
 The goal of the first visit for these children is to evaluate their comprehensive oral health and provide guidance for the parents.

 Also, because children who develop nursing or bottle caries typically get these cavities behind the front teeth, the cavities are difficult for parents to detect until they have become quite large.

 We also welcome pediatric and adolescent patients of any age into the practice and look forward to developing a positive and long term relationship with them.